How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 The first draft is all about getting your ideas down on paper (or screen).
 It’s a chance to let your creativity flow and explore the possibilities of your story.

 You start to shape your story in the second draft, adding detail and nuance.
-This is also a good time to tighten the writing, cutting out unnecessary words or phrases.
+This is also a good time to tighten the writing, cutting unnecessary words or phrases.

 The third draft is generally considered the “polish” draft, where you fine-tune your writing and ensure everything is correct.